MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-24-switch-on-tenant-isolation.md

 Recently a new (old) Power Platform feature came into preview and it's a huge deal.

 I'm talking about cross-tenant isolation (or short tenant isolation).
-In the past you had to raise a support ticket in the Power Platfom Admin Center to activate tenant isolation and I hardly know any admin who actually did that.
+In the past we had to raise a support ticket in the Power Platform Admin Center to activate tenant isolation and I hardly know any admin who actually did that.

-Now you have a handy little switch in your Power Platform Admin Center to switch it on.
+Now we have a handy little switch in our Power Platform Admin Center to switch it on.

 {{< image src="images/blog/Tenant_Isolation_4.png" >}}

-## Why should you care?
+## Why should we care?

-Even if you have a very mature security concept (you have multiple DLP policies in place, external sharing is managed, automatic forwarding is disabled, you have the creation of custom connectors monitored) there is a crucial aspect you need to consider.
+Even if we have a very mature security concept (we have multiple DLP policies in place, external sharing is managed, automatic forwarding is disabled, we have the creation of custom connectors monitored) there is a crucial aspect we need to consider.

-With tenant isolation you can block inbound and outbound connections from and to another tenant.
+With tenant isolation we can block inbound and outbound connections from and to another tenant.

-That means without tenant isolation someone can create a flow that connects to another tenant (if you have the credentials).
+That means without tenant isolation someone can create a flow that connects to another tenant (if we have the credentials).
-If you ever worked with guest accounts, service accounts or external contractors, you should consider this.
+If we ever worked with guest accounts, service accounts or external contractors, we should consider this.

 Here is a demonstration between a flow that works between two tenants: